ShubhangiJeve/ProExtern-StudentPerformanceAnalyzer/README.md

 # ProExtern-StudentPerformanceAnalyzer

-This repository contains the complete implementation of the  Student Performance Analyzer &amp; Career Recommendation System.
+This repository contains the complete implementation of the **Student Performance Analyzer & Career Recommendation System**.
 The system is designed to process various document formats (PDF, DOCX, images), extract text using advanced OCR techniques, and analyze the content to generate personalized career recommendations based on student performance.

 ## 🚀 Features & Functionalities